ietf-wg-cellar/flac-specification/flac.md

 #### Residual sample value limit

 All residual samples values MUST be representable in the range offered by a 32-bit integer, signed one's complement.
 Equivalently, all residual sample values MUST fall in the range offered by a 32-bit integer signed two's complement excluding the most negative possible value of that range.
-This means residual sample values MUST NOT have an absolute value equal to or larger then 2 to the power 31.
+This means residual sample values MUST NOT have an absolute value equal to, or larger then, 2 to the power 31.
 A FLAC encoder MUST make sure of this.
-In case a FLAC encoder is, for a certain subframe, unable to find a suitable predictor of which all residual samples fall within said range, it MUST default to writing a verbatim subframe.
+If a FLAC encoder is, for a certain subframe, unable to find a suitable predictor of which all residual samples fall within said range, it MUST default to writing a verbatim subframe.
 The [appendix numerical considerations](#numerical-considerations) explains in which circumstances residual samples are already implicitly representable in said range and thus an additional check is not needed.

 The reason for this limit is to ensure that decoders can use 32-bit integers when processing residuals, simplifying decoding.
 The reason the most negative value of a 32-bit int signed two's complement is specifically excluded is to prevent decoders from having to implement specific handling of that value, as it cannot be negated within a 32-bit signed int, and most library routines calculating an absolute value have undefined behavior on processing that value.